devhid/kumo/kumo_report.md

     **Uses:** tokenize_html(html, include_all)

+    **Return:** A set of all tokenized words in the html document within the specified bounds.

-    **Note:** Text in the body from JavaScript scripts, CSS styles, and SVGs are not considered as valid words.
+    **Note:** Text in the body from JavaScript scripts, CSS styles, and SVGs are not considered as valid words and are not added to the set.

 - #### Text Transformation